 So you have control over the information that tracks cookies.
 Go to privacy settings and configure your browser options.
 For example, Firefox and Safari offer greater control over that information.

 Using this tool you can manage browser cookies more specifically and even enable only those with whom we want to share our online information.

 Like almost everything that happens on the Internet and in everyday life, common sense is our best ally.
 Thus, it is advisable not to enter personal data in places where cookies can store and always remember not leave open any account or session.

-Best way to protect your online privacy is to have a good security solution ( AntiVirus ) installed.
-Anyhow even with the most advanced antivirus installed on your computer you may still be a victim of these attacks.
+The best way to protect your online privacy is to have a good security solution ( AntiVirus ) installed.
+Anyhow even with the most advanced antivirus installed on your computer, you may still be a victim of these attacks.

 Have you tried these measures before?
 If so, were you successful in keeping threats due to cookies away?
 Share with us in the form of comments below.
 Also, don’t forget to share this article with your friends and stay protected from any potential threats.